Upload a SubRip (.srt) subtitle file and instantly download it as a WebVTT (.vtt) file. All timestamps and text are preserved — no quality loss.

 Click "Download VTT" to save the converted file.
 Timestamps are automatically reformatted to VTT syntax and the WEBVTT header is added.

-People usually convert SRT to WebVTT when they need captions for HTML5 video, learning platforms, Vimeo, or web players.
-This converter keeps the cue text and timing while changing the file syntax that web players expect.
+People usually convert SRT to WebVTT when they need captions for HTML5 video, learning platforms, Vimeo, course sites, or web players.
+This converter keeps the cue text and timing while adding the WEBVTT header and timestamp syntax browsers expect.

-Use VTT with the <track> element when embedding captions on a website or web app.
+Use VTT with the HTML5 track element when embedding captions on a website or web app.

 Many learning platforms accept WebVTT because it is the web-native caption format.

-Convert SRT exports from editing software into VTT while preserving readable cue text.
+Convert SRT exports from Premiere, Resolve, YouTube Studio, or subtitle editors into VTT while preserving readable cue text.

 SRT uses commas for milliseconds; VTT uses periods.
 The converter rewrites them automatically.